igsemenov/triellipt/README.md

 <img src="./docs/images/amr-meshes.png" width="600">

 Two limiting configurations are shown, with the mesh adapted cyclically between them, as demonstrated [here](#adaptive-mesh).
 A conservative reinterpolation algorithm is used to update the field function defined on the mesh.
-Details of the algorithm will be provided in a forthcoming paper.
 The basic features are as follows:

 - Algorithm is exact for constant and linear functions.
-- Total nodal mass is preserved for any mesh-defined function, up to numerical error¹.
+- Total nodal mass is preserved for any mesh-defined function, up to numerical error.

-¹ Stays around machine precision for up to a hundred adaptation cycles.

 ### Convergence tests

-This is an example of a standard convergence test used to validate the code.
+This example demonstrates a standard convergence test used to validate the code.

-Test features:

 - Uses the method of manufactured solutions for verification.
 - Applies red-green refinement to a non-conforming mesh.